-The Fortress Museum of Fürigen (Festung Fürigen Museum zur Wehrgeschichte) shows you another face of the country — the reason why Switzerland was able to remain peaceful and neutral: its elaborate and secret system of bunkers and fortresses.
-Unfortunately, this fascinating exhibit is open only Saturday and Sunday, April through October.
+The Fortress Fürigen (Festung Fürigen) shows you another face of the country, part of the reason why Switzerland was able to remain peaceful and neutral: its elaborate and secret system of bunkers and fortresses.
+Unfortunately, this fascinating exhibit is open only on weekends, April through October.

-Fortress Fürigen was meant to protect roads and rail lines that led from Luzern and Zürich along Lake Luzern into the Berner Oberland.
-This was one of a network of fortresses in the area.
+The fortress was meant to protect roads and rail lines that led from Luzern and Zürich along Lake Lucerne into the Berner Oberland.
+This was one of the smaller fortresses of its type.
 After World War II, they were retooled with a new focus: the threat of the Soviet Union and nuclear war.
 Fortress Fürigen is near the lakefront town of Stansstad (on Kehrsitenstrasse), below the village of Fürigen, not far from Luzern.
-It's an easy trip from Luzern by train or boat ( tel.
-041-618-7522).
+It's an easy trip from Luzern by train or boat.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi I'm Rick Steves, exploring more of the best of Europe.
-This time we're in Switzerland exploring not its majestic Alps...but its fascinating cities.
+Hi, I'm Rick Steves, back with more of the Best of Europe.
+This time we're in Switzerland enjoying not its majestic Alps…but its fascinating cities.
 Thanks for joining us.

-We'll get some easy exercise — floating with locals... and ring one very big bell...
-We'll enjoy a variety of art from stained glass by Chagall, to bold works by artists considered insane.
-We'll see how the Swiss use blue lights as part of a creative drug policy and explore a secret underground fortress built as a defense against the Nazi's.
+We'll get some easy exercise — floating with locals…and ring one very big bell.
+We'll enjoy a variety of art from stained glass by Marc Chagall, to bold works by artists considered insane.
+We'll see how the Swiss use blue lights as part of a creative drug policy and explore a secret underground fortress built as a defense against the Nazis.
 And, we'll experience that incomparable Swiss natural beauty with a cruise on a romantic paddle wheeler.

-Like many visits to Switzerland, ours starts in its biggest city — Zurich.
-While it's a major transportation hub and many just pass through, it's a powerhouse of a city and well worth a look.
+Like many visits to Switzerland, ours starts in its biggest city — Zürich.
+While it's a major transportation hub and many just pass through, it's a powerhouse city and well worth a look.

 The Swiss joke that Zürich is zu reich and zu ruhig — that's a play on German words for "too rich" and "too quiet."
 Sure it's rich…and there are livelier places, but Zürich is comfortable and it consistently ranks as one of the world's most livable cities.

-Its old town is lively night and day with cafes, galleries, and a colorful cobbled ambiance.
-Zürich's main drag, Bahnhofstrasse is famous for its elegant shops.
-If you're looking for a fancy watch, stunning jewelry, or a $1000 sweater...this is the place.
+Its old town is lively day and night with cafés, galleries, and a colorful cobbled ambience.
+Zürich's main drag, Bahnhofstrasse, is famous for its elegant shops.
+If you're looking for a fancy watch, stunning jewelry, or a $1,000 sweater…this is the place.

-For more affordable extravagance — these delightful mini-macaroons — a local favorite — may be expensive...but they won't break the bank.
+For more affordable extravagance — these delightful mini-macarons — a local favorite — may be expensive…but they won't break the bank.

 The windows depict Bible scenes — here Jacob dreams of his ladder — the traffic of angels symbolizing the connection between God above and Jacob's descendants (the Children of Israel) below.
 Old Testament images — King David with his harp, Moses with the Ten Commandments, and the angel blowing the ram's horn to announce the creation of a new Jerusalem, all create a cohesive message drawing you to the central window.
 Here, a jumble of events from Christ's life leads to the central figure in God's plan of salvation – a crucified yet ascendant Jesus Christ.

-But nearby, the leading entertaining character in Zurich is its guardian angle.
+But nearby, the leading entertaining heavenly character in Zürich is its guardian angel.
 Hovering above the main hall in the central train station, she protects all travelers and adds to the energy of the station.
 Situated at the center of Western Europe, this major European transportation hub handles 2,000 trains a day zipping people all over Europe.

 Since the Romantic era in the 19th century, Luzern has been a regular stop on the "Grand Tour" route of Europe.
-Its inviting lake front now includes a modern concert hall — which incorporates the lake into its design.
-The old town, with a pair of picture-perfect wooden bridges, straddles the Reuss [Royce] River where it tumbles out of Lake Luzern.
+Its inviting lakefront now includes a modern concert hall — which incorporates the lake into its design.
+The old town, with a pair of picture-perfect wooden bridges, straddles the Reuss River where it tumbles out of Lake Lucerne.

 The bridge was built at an angle in the 14th century to connect the town's medieval fortifications.
 Today it serves strollers rather than soldiers as a peaceful way to connect two sides of town.
 Many are oblivious to the fascinating art just overhead.

-The people of Luzern take full advantage of their delightful river with a variety of cafes and restaurants along its banks.
+The people of Luzern take full advantage of their delightful river with a variety of cafés and restaurants along its banks.
 This evening, we're enjoying the setting as much as the food.
 I'm having the local pork.
-My producer, Simon is having eel fresh from the river.
-With a picturesque setting like this, makes for a wonderful memory.
+My producer Simon is having eel fresh from the river.
+With a picturesque setting like this, the dining experience makes for a wonderful memory.

-Imagine, it's 1941.
-You're Swiss and your country is completely surrounded by Hitler and Mussolini.
+Imagine it's 1941.
+You're Swiss; your country is completely surrounded by Hitler and Mussolini.
 The Nazis are on the move.
 What to do? [knock, knock] Turn your mountains into a hidden fortress.

-The Swiss made their rugged mountains an even more effective barrier.
+The Swiss managed to make their rugged mountains an even more effective barrier.
 How?
 By lots of strategic tunneling.